amandacrtv/aco_tsp/README.md

 # aco_tsp

-An Ant Colony Optmization algorithm developed from scratch to solve the longest path problem, implemented using Python 3.8.
+An Ant Colony Optimization algorithm developed from scratch to solve the longest path problem, implemented using Python 3.8.

-Created as an assignment for the Natural Computing course at UFMG in the first term of 2020 (01/2020).
+It was created as an assignment for the Natural Computing course at UFMG in the first term of 2020 (01/2020).

 ## Instructions